VLAN Migration Planner

 FAQ:

 No. It works from the rows and settings you enter.
-Treat Ready as an internal worksheet status, then verify switchport state, allowed VLAN lists, native VLANs, DHCP scopes, and endpoint checks on the real network.
+Verify VLAN definitions, switchport mode, allowed VLAN lists, native VLANs, DHCP, ACLs, endpoint reachability, and monitoring outside the worksheet.

 Glossary: